 note: adopted 1989; the anthem was originally written in 1848; the full poem, whose seventh verse is used as the anthem, speaks of pan-Slavic nationalism

-Somalia name: "Soomaaliyeey toosoo" (Somalia Wake Up)
+name: "Soomaaliyeey toosoo" (Somalia Wake Up)

 lyrics/music: Ali Mire AWALE and Yuusuf Xaaji Aadan Cilmi QABILLE